Geography of Japan: Rainfall

 Japan is generally a rainy country with high humidity.
-Because of its wide range of latitude, seasonal winds and different types of ocean currents, Japan has a variety of climates, with a latitude range of the inhabited islands from 24°N – 46°N, which is comparable to the range between Nova Scotia and The Bahamas in the east coast of North America.
-Tokyo is between 35°N – 36°N, which is comparable to that of Tehran, Athens, or Las Vegas.
+Because of its wide range of latitude, seasonal winds, and different types of ocean currents, Japan has a variety of climates, with the latitude range of the inhabited islands ranging from 24°N to 46°N, which is comparable to the range between Nova Scotia and The Bahamas on the east coast of North America.
+Tokyo is between 35°N and 36°N, which is comparable to that of Tehran, Athens, or Las Vegas.

 As Mount Fuji and the coastal Japanese Alps provide a rain shadow, Nagano and Yamanashi Prefectures receive the least precipitation in Honshu, though it still exceeds 900 mm annually.
 A similar effect is found in Hokkaido, where Okhotsk Subprefecture receives as little as 750 mm per year.
-All other prefectures have coasts on the Pacific Ocean, Sea of Japan, Seto Inland Sea or have a body of salt water connected to them.
+All other prefectures have coasts on the Pacific Ocean, Sea of Japan, or Seto Inland Sea or have a body of salt water connected to them.
 Two prefectures—Hokkaido and Okinawa—are composed entirely of islands.

 Summer

 The climate from June to September is marked by hot, wet weather brought by tropical airflows from the Pacific Ocean and Southeast Asia.
 These air flows are full of moisture and deposit substantial amounts of rain when they reach land.
 There is a marked rainy season, beginning in early June and continuing for about a month.
 It is followed by hot, sticky weather.
-Five or six typhoons pass over or near Japan every year from early August to early October, sometimes resulting in significant damage.
-Annual precipitation averages between 1000 and 2500 mm except for the areas such as Kii Peninsula and Yakushima Island which is Japan's wettest place with the annual precipitation being one of the world's highest at 4,000 to 10,000 mm.
+Five or six typhoons pass over or near Japan every year from early August to early October, resulting in significant damage.
+Annual precipitation averages between 1000 and 2500 mm except for areas such as Kii Peninsula and Yakushima Island, which is Japan's wettest place, with the annual precipitation being one of the world's highest at 4,000 to 10,000 mm.

-Maximum precipitation, like the rest of East Asia, occurs in the summer months except on the Sea of Japan coast where strong northerly winds produce a maximum in late autumn and early winter.
+Maximum precipitation, like the rest of East Asia, occurs in the summer months except on the Sea of Japan coast, where strong northerly winds produce a maximum in late autumn and early winter.
 Except for a few sheltered inland valleys during December and January, precipitation in Japan is above 25 mm of rainfall equivalent in all months of the year, and in the wettest coastal areas it is above 100 mm per month throughout the year.